What Comes After the Industrial Age?

 The industrial age, also known as the Industrial Revolution, is generally considered to have taken place between the late 18th century and the mid-20th century.
 It was characterized by the development of new technologies and manufacturing processes, which led to significant improvements in efficiency and productivity.

 In recent decades, many scholars and thinkers have argued that we are now entering a new era, which they refer to as the “post-industrial” age or the “information age.”
-This new era is characterized by the rise of information technology, automation, and digitalization, which are transforming the way we live and work.

 In the post-industrial age, knowledge, creativity, and innovation are increasingly valued over physical labor and manufacturing.
 Many industries are being disrupted or transformed by digital technologies, and new industries are emerging in areas such as artificial intelligence, biotechnology, and renewable energy.